How Much Does A Divorce Cost in Australia?

 Use of Legal Representation

 If you choose to use legal representation, you will need to pay your lawyer’s fees.
 These fees can vary based on the lawyer’s experience, the complexity of the case, and the location of Unified Lawyers practices in the states of Australia.
+To learn more about the cost of a family lawyer, including fee structures and payment options, speak to our team for a personalised consultation.

 Going to Court